dbeurive/rbac/README.md

 The method returns a string that represents the DOT representation of the tree.

-Assuming that you store this string in the file "<code>tree.dot</code>", then you can get the graphical representation of the tree with the following command: <code>dot -Tgif -Ograph tree.dot</code>
+Assuming that you store this string in the file `tree.dot`, then you can get the graphical representation of the tree with the following command:

+    dot -Tgif -Ograph tree.dot